History of Paget’s Disease & the Association

 James’ original description of the condition was excellent considering the investigative techniques available to him at the time and he taught us a great deal about the condition.

-James Paget published over 20 articles on various aspects of pathology and surgery.
+James Paget published many articles on various aspects of pathology and surgery.
 He was one of the first surgeons to correlate patient's symptoms with the clinical examination and as such to develop many of the ideas of clinical surgery.
 His name is associated with several other conditions as well as Paget’s Disease of Bone.

 It was eventually realised that the bone disorder is not the rare condition it was once thought to be, and that many older people have one or more bones affected by the disease, even though they may not be experiencing any symptoms.